Information for discounters

 Debts such as, CCTB, GSTC, and other similar provincial credits are non-interest bearing debt, therefore, no interest can be added to the debt amount.

 Subsection 4(1) of the Act requires that a client be paid the full minimum consideration at or before the time a discounter acquires the right to the client's refund.
 You cannot acquire a right to a client's refund of tax and only discount part of it.
 For example, in a situation where you are aware of a tuition, education and textbook carry forward amount, you must account for this amount in the calculation of the estimated refund at the time of the discounting transaction.
 Make sure that you discount on the total estimated refund.

 As a discounter you will receive your client's original notice of assessment.
-Upon receipt, you have to send to your client the original notice of assessment along with Form RC72, Notice of the Actual Amount of the Refund of Tax.
+Upon receipt, you have to send to all your clients the original notice of assessment along with Form RC72, Notice of the Actual Amount of the Refund of Tax

 You have to inform the client, using Form RC72, of the actual amount of the refund you received from the CRA as soon as you receive a notice of assessment, a refund cheque, or a payment from the CRA.
 You must send Form RC72 to the clients regardless of whether there is an excess, a loss, or a nil balance.
 It is an offence under the Act to not send Form RC72 and the notice of assessment to your clients immediately.